finos/FDC3/docs/api/spec.md

 ```

 #### Resolvers
 Intents functionality is dependent on resolver functionality to map the intent to a specific App.
 This will often require end-user input.
-Resolution can either be performed by the Desktop Agent (for example, by displaying a resolver UI allowing the user to pick the desired App for the intent) or by the app calling App handling the resolution itself (by using the `findIntents` API) and then invoking the Intent on a specific target application, e.g.:
+Resolution can either be performed by the Desktop Agent (for example, by displaying a resolver UI allowing the user to pick the desired App for the intent) or by the app calling App handling the resolution itself (by using the  [`findIntent`](ref/DesktopAgent#findintent) or [`findIntentByContext`](ref/DesktopAgent#findintentbycontext) API calls) and then invoking the Intent on a specific target application, e.g.:

 ```js
 //Find apps to resolve an intent to start a chat with a given contact